 So please, exercise caution when sending messages, as you will be held accountable for your opinions, advice and posts and may be expected later to justify the content.

 Communicating with colleagues via social media/messaging services can be powerful and immensely helpful.
 Where else can you get the opinion of several thousand colleagues with the click of a button and within a few minutes?

-Modern medicine should embrace the benefits of these digital platforms, but remember: any opinion, information or advice you share may remain online indefinitely and could easily be shared more widely beyond the private group.
-This could open you not only to criticism from colleagues but it could potentially catch the attention of your employer or the GMC.
+Modern healthcare should embrace the benefits of these digital platforms, but remember: any opinion, information or advice you share may remain online indefinitely and could easily be shared more widely beyond the private group.
+This could open you not only to criticism from colleagues but it could potentially catch the attention of your employer or the General Dental Council.

 If you find yourself in a situation where you disagree with a colleague or are annoyed about a patient, it is important to remember that you must maintain the same high standard of professionalism that you would if you were having a discussion face to face.